codacy/docs/docs/organizations/integrations/slack-integration.md

     ![Slack integration installation](images/slack-integration-install.png)

+Once the Slack integration is installed, Codacy sends a confirmation message to the Slack channel you configured when creating the Incoming Webhook.

 ## Uninstalling the Slack integration

 To uninstall the Slack integration, open your organization **Integrations**, page **Slack**, then click **Uninstall Slack** and confirm.